 - How well does a variable predict another variable?

-- What could be the association between a large number of variables and what predictions you can make?
+- What could be the association between a large number of variables, and what predictions can you make?

 Step 2: Select the Sample

-Step 3: Collect the Data
+Step 3: Choose Data Collection Method

 There are various types of data collection methods used in correlational research.
 The most common methods used for data collection are as follows: